dariag00/TechnicalAssessment/README.txt

+SpringBoot Application created for a Technical Assesment.
+The application had the following requirements:
+Service should expose a Rest API to accept money transfers to other accounts.
+Money transfers should persist a new balance of accounts
+Service should expose a Rest API for getting the account details.
+You can disregard currencies at this time

 In order to create the docker image of the service, the following maven goal shall be executed over account-service: mvn clean spring-boot:build-image
 Command to execute the docker image: